Alumni and Friends

 Sommer Kleweno Walley (B.A. ’95, M.A. ’97) joined Harborview Medical Center (HMC) in Seattle, Washington in 1998 as a speech-language pathologist.
 She then applied to the Master of Healthcare Administration program at the University of Washington in 2007.
 As an executive program, it allowed her to continue to work as the clinical specialist for speech pathology at Harborview, while attending school in the evenings and weekends.
 She graduated with this degree in 2009 (while manager of rehabilitation therapy on the acute care and burn services).
 Shortly after graduation, she was promoted to Director of Rehabilitation Services at Harborview.
 She moved into an administrator role in 2013 with responsibility over inpatient and outpatient operational areas and procedural areas, along with various service lines.
 With her previous clinical experience and now business, finance and policy background, she continues in this role and feels that it is her job is to continue to ensure that mission populations receive the care they need.
 Sommer has served as the Past-President, Washington Speech-Language-Hearing Association and currently resides in Seattle, Wash.

-Dr. Tim Saltuklaroglu (B.A. ’95) is an associate professor in the Department of Audiology and Speech Pathology at the University of Tennessee.
-Since receiving his Ph.D. in 2004, he has co-authored over 40 peer-reviewed publications on the nature and treatment of stuttering in addition to presenting his research at both national and international conferences.
+Dr. Tim Saltuklaroglu (B.A. ’95) is professor in the Department of Audiology and Speech Pathology at the University of Tennessee.
+Since receiving his Ph.D. in 2004, he has co-authored over 50 peer-reviewed publications on neural mechanism associated with speech perception, speech production and stuttering.
+He has received NIH funding for investigating sensorimotor mechanism involved in speech perceptions and how they differ in individuals who stutter.
+He has presented his lab’s research at both national and international conferences.
 Dr. Saltuklaroglu is a person who stutters and entered the field of speech-language pathology to help others who stutter and learn more about the disorder.
-He has provided many different types of therapy for stuttering in the public school system and in university clinical settings to both children and adults who stutter.
+He also has provided many different types of therapy for stuttering in the public school system and in university clinical settings to both children and adults who stutter.

 Neil Aiello (B.A. ’88, M.A. ’92) is in private practice with his father, Dr. Frank Aiello, in Richland, Washington.
 They now have offices in Kennewick, Prosser, and Sunnyside, and hope soon to open another service center in northeastern Oregon.
 The centers offer a full range of diagnostic audiological and rehabilitative services include dispensing of hearing aids and assistive listening devices.